puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

 include a hostname (or IP address), username, and password to use when contacting the BMC/LOM/IPMI LAN or LANplus service to check or update power state and other node data.
-Once IPMI credentials have been set up for a node, you can use the `reboot-node` or `set-node-desired-power-state` commands.
+Once IPMI credentials have been set up for a node, you can use the `reboot-node` and `set-node-desired-power-state` commands.

 These three data items can only be set or reset together, in a single